ThomasHeinThura/singular_python_website/README.md

-The project is for building a personal website .
+The project is for building a personal website.
 * ETL pipeline is still undergoing.

 ![Screenshot_1](assests/screenshot/page_1.png)